SiyuQian/Stress-recognition-project/README.md

 # Stress detection project 🏰
 This project aimed to us collected PPG signals to calculate the user's stress level.
 This project includes an Android application and a stress recognition API.
 The Android App is used to collect sensory data from a specific health tracker (Polar OH 1).
+Currently, the smartphone is been used as a middleware that collects and stores all the data.
 The API is responsible for storing the data collected and performing calculations to convert PPG signals to HRV related features (mainly RMSSD and pNN50) for calculating stress levels.

 **Background**

 Phishing is recognised as a serious threat to organisations and individuals.
 While there have been significant technical advances in blocking phishing attacks, people remain the last line of defence, and there is a gap in understanding the factors that cause humans to be vulnerable.
 Studies have shown that higher stress level can lead to lower task performance.
 Hence, it would be reasonable to expect a decrease in the users' phishing detection performance when they are under high stress.
 Therefore, we aimed to use this project to collect stress level data to assess how users change their stress before and during email checking session.
 With this data, we can then link stress level to phishing detection performance to partially justify the users phishing susceptibility.

-Currently, the smartphone is been used as a middleware that collects and stores all the data.
-It can be connected to a Polar OH1 wristband for collecting their PPG signal (for measuring stress, and HR).
-With these data at hand, we want to study whether the user’s cognitive state (emotional state or stress level) would have an impact on users behaviour, and thus influence their detection accuracy and phishing susceptibility.

 **Features**